Searching for the best things to do in Bratislava?

 15) The UFO Observation Lookout And Restaurant Will Be Unforgettable

-There is an admission fee to enter the observation tower only, but it is waived if you have dinner at the restaurant inside as well.
+There is an admission fee to enter the observation tower only, but it is waived if you have dinner at the restaurant inside.

-This experience will be an unforgettable experience to put on your things to do in Bratislava itinerary.
+This will be an unforgettable experience to put on your things to do in Bratislava itinerary.

-16) Looking For Bratislava’s Whimsical Statues Is Really Fun
+16) Looking For Bratislava’s Whimsical Statues Is Fun

-Or maybe you will pass this working man and figure out what he is looking at?
+Maybe you will pass this working man and figure out what he is looking at.

 Unique and unusual statues are found everywhere in Bratislava.
 They add an interesting and fun element to your things to do in Bratislava list.